 However, it’s important to note that the Big Change is merely the beginning.
 Reflect on how your organization has adapted and evolved in recent years to fulfill its mission.
 Has your technology kept pace with these changes?

 Embracing Change as a Routine is Vital for Your Salesforce Nonprofit Implementation

 Successful organizations have a well-established routine for managing system changes.
 They integrate change management into their processes, making it an integral part of their operations.
 These organizations adeptly respond to shifts in funder requirements, launch new programs, and continuously improve existing ones.
 They harness the rapid technological advancements offered by Salesforce and tools like Exponent Case Management.

-Whether they call it a governance process, a Center of Excellence, or just a technology meeting, they’re regularly gathering feedback from their teams to understand what they need, examining how their Salesforce solution is (or isn’t) meeting the changing needs of their team, and planning for the resources it will take to keep the technology in line with their strategy.
+Whether through a governance process, a Center of Excellence, or regular technology meetings, they gather feedback from their teams to understand evolving needs.
+They assess how Salesforce meets (or falls short of) these requirements and plan for the resources necessary to align technology with their strategic objectives.

 An effective change routine also prioritizes data security for program participants, addresses questions, trains new users, and ensures smooth transitions for system administrators.
 These changes are inevitable but need not hinder your organization’s strategic efforts.
 Moreover, a structured change routine brings predictability to work, easing the navigation of non-technical changes encountered daily.

 Collaboration is Key for Your Salesforce Nonprofit Implementation

 Your commitment to making a positive impact acknowledges that change requires time, collaboration, and resources.
 The technology supporting your mission is no exception, and we are here to assist you.
 Explore our Success Center offerings or schedule a conversation with our experts today to learn how we can support your Salesforce nonprofit implementation.